The homotopy groups of the algebraic K-theory of the sphere spectrum

 Formula~\eqref{b} generalizes the computation of Rognes~\cite{Rognesp} at odd regular primes because $\tK(\bZ)$ is torsion free if (and only if) $p$ is regular (see for example \cite[\S VI.10]{Weibel-KBook}).
 Part of the argument for the theorems above involves making certain splittings in prior $K$-theory and $TC$ computations canonical and canonically identifying certain maps (or at least their effect on homotopy groups).
 Although we construct the splittings and prove their essential uniqueness calculationally, we offer in Section~\ref{sec:splitting} a theoretical explanation in terms of a conjectural extension of Adams operations on algebraic $K$-theory to an action of the $p$-adic units and a conjecture on the consistency of Adams operations on $K$-theory and Adams operations on $TC$.
-This perspective leads to a new splitting of $K(\bS)\phat$ and the linearization/cyclotomic trace square into $p-1$ summands, which is independent of the conjectures; see Theorem~\ref{thm:eigensquare}.
+This perspective leads to a splitting of $K(\bS)\phat$ and the linearization/cyclotomic trace square into $p-1$ summands (which is independent of the conjectures), expanding on certain splittings discovered by Rognes~\cite[\S3]{Rognesp} (in the case of regular primes); see Theorem~\ref{thm:eigensquare}.

 The identification of the maps in Section~\ref{sec:maps} allows us to prove the following theorem, which slightly sharpens Theorem~\ref{thm:main}.